 apt-get update -y

 Step 2.
 Install the LAMP (Linux, Apache, MySQL, PHP) server and include some PHP extensions.

 apt-get -y install apache2 mysql-server mysql-client php5 php5-mysql apt-get -y install graphviz aspell php5-pspell php5-curl php5-gd php5-intl php5-mysql php5-xmlrpc php5-ldap

 Step 3.
 Configuring MySQL.

-mysql_secure_installation script. you should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MySQL.
+mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MySQL.

-my.cnf file under [mysqld] section and restart mysql service:
+my.cnf file under [mysqld] section and restart MySQL service:

 ## nano /etc/mysql/my.cnf binlog_format = ROW

 Restart MySQL services: